 Table of Contents

 An annuity can be used as a vehicle for long-term growth, for guaranteed retirement income and for tax benefits.
 To determine if one might fit into your financial road map, it's important to understand how an annuity works, the different types of annuities and the potential benefits of annuities.
-Here's some information to keep in mind.

 What Is an Annuity?